saisukumarpinninti/JFS-ASSIGNMENTS-/spring MVC/README.md

 ## Hello👋!

- This repo contains my Submission files for  **JFS-Angular Feb2022.**
+ This Folder contains my Submission files for  **JFS-Angular Feb2022/spring MVC**

 #  Configuration
  -  All the projects runtimes are apache tomcat 9.05.